racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/sampleapp.md

 ###impl
 The `impl`-directory contains all the code that perform an action in your PyApp, for example create an object.

-####impl/action/domainname/rootobjectname/methodname
+####impl/action/*domainname*/rootobjectname/methodname
 * action: this is the directory that contains the actions as defined in the interface on a Root Object.
-* domainname: name of the domain to which the action belongs, this avoids the usage of actions in other parts of your PyApp.
+* *domainname*: name of the domain to which the action belongs, this avoids the usage of actions in other parts of your PyApp.
-    ** config: this domain refers to the configuration of the PyApp itself.
+    - config: this domain refers to the configuration of the PyApp itself.
-    ** core: default directory, this is for core functionalities which are common for each PyApp that you create.
+    - core: default directory, this is for core functionalities which are common for each PyApp that you create.
-    ** ui: actions on UI objects, such as finding or creating pages.
+    - ui: actions on UI objects, such as finding or creating pages.
-    ** <pyappname>: actions, specific for your own PyApp.
+    - *pyappname*: actions, specific for your own PyApp.
 * rootobjectname: name of the Root Object.
 * methodname: name of the method, as defined in the interface file of the proper Root Object.
 This directory contains the actual files (tasklets) that execute something in the PyApp.

 ####impl/actor/domainname/actorname/action/scripts
 * actor: this directory contains the definitions of actors in your PyApp.
 An actor is your interface to the reality.
 Tasklets in this section will interact with the reality, for example send out an e-mail.